Building a fintech from scratch

 I managed the customer comms ecosystem – website, onboarding, card packaging, and continuous engagement – maintaining regulatory records on financial promotions throughout.
 We turned moments of financial learning into relationship-building.
 Our education content increased understanding and uptake of new products, leading to $3.4m+ invested in our bonds, with one in four bond holders then going on to invest in ETFs

-I led the product strategy and design of Organix, our internal platform, and the 2.0 version of the Dozens app, while continuing to oversee improvements to the 1.0 version.
+I led the product strategy and design of Organix, our internal platform

 Throughout, as part of the leadership team, I set strategic direction and prioritisation, made hard calls, and navigated external shocks.
 I looked for ways to capitalise on our assets by productising our experience through Organix and Mojo.
-I raised funds by running our crowdfunding campaign (Seedrs’ biggest raise in 2019) and pitched in Hong Kong and the US.
+I led our crowdfunding campaign that raised £3.8m and was Seedrs’ biggest raise in 2019 and pitched in Hong Kong and the US.

-I helped build a culture that made ethics part of the business rather than just marketing, through initiatives like our Values×Performance Matrix, transparent salaries and Yellow Card system.
+I worked to make ethics part of the business culture rather than just marketing, through initiatives like our Values×Performance Matrix, transparent salaries and Yellow Card system.
 We ran regular company and team off-sites, social events, and open forums to sustain morale and connection, especially during difficult moments like Covid and the eventual wind-down.

-When we decided to wind down the licence, I led the customer-facing communication strategy:
+When we decided to wind down the licence, I led the communication strategy.

-crafting clear, supportive messages, coordinating FAQs with compliance, and ensuring support channels were ready for customers seeking guidance.
-After operational closure, I worked with the leadership team to explore asset sales, partnership opportunities, and ways to preserve the most valuable parts of the platform and team.
+Crafting clear, supportive messages, coordinating FAQs with compliance, and ensuring support channels were ready for customers seeking guidance.
+After operational closure, I worked with the team to explore asset sales, partnership opportunities, and ways to preserve the most valuable parts of the platform and team.

 Dozens was a deep experience of what it actually takes